pmhahn/pmhahn.github.io/_posts/2022-07-25-apt-dependency-resolver.md

 ```
 All packages get a score, which matches how important they are: The more packages depends on it, the higher their score is.
 Packages are also boosted by their `Importance` and `Essential` status.
-As two packages are to be installed via the command line they get the `AddProtected` boost; otherwise the resolver would resolve the conflict by not installing them in the first place.
+As one package is to be installed via the command line they get the `AddProtected` boost; otherwise the resolver would resolve the conflict by not installing them in the first place.

 ```
 Show Scores
-10000 univention-samba4:amd64 < none -> 9.0.8-2A~5.0.0.202207141233 @un puN >
 9999 univention-s4-connector:amd64 < none -> 14.0.10-2A~5.0.0.202207141231 @un puN >
 ...
 35 python3-ldb:amd64 < 2:2.5.1-1A~5.0.0.202206171844 | 2:2.5.2-1A~5.0.0.202207191717 @ii umH >